scrabbletank/farhome-rules/rulesdoc.md

 Only a single Power Word can be active at once, casting another Power Word spell ends any other Power Word spells you've cast.

-The range of both effects increase by 1 and you add an enhanced die to your spellcasting rolls for every level above 7th.
+The range of both effects increase by 1 and you add an enhanced die to your spellcasting rolls for every level cast above 7th.

 ___
 #### Power Word: Lightning